 To exit from DOSBox, simply type and hit ENTER:

 By default, DOSBox starts with a normal window-sized screen like above.
-To start dosbox directly in fullscreen, edit your dosbox-x.xx.conf file and set the value of fullscreen variable as enable.
-Now, DosBox will start in fullscreen mode.
+To start dosbox directly in full-screen window, edit your dosbox-x.xx.conf file and set the value of fullscreen variable as enable.
+Now, DosBox will start in full-screen mode.
 To go back to normal screen, press ALT+ENTER.

-Hope you get the basic usage of DOSBox.
+Hope you learned the basic usage of DOSBox.

 Let us go ahead and install some DOS programs and games.

 First, we need to create directories to save the programs and games in our Linux system.
-I am going to create two directories named ~/dosprograms and ~/dosgames, the first one for storing programs and latter for storing games.
+I am going to create two directories named ~/dosprograms and ~/dosgames.
+The first directory is for storing programs and latter for storing games.

 $ mkdir ~/dosprograms ~/dosgames